nebuly-ai/optimate/README.md

 You will love this library if:<br />
 🚀 you want to speed up the response time of your AI models;\
+👟 you don't want to test all DL compilers on the market, but you just want to know the best one for your specific application\
 🥇 you enjoy simplifying complex problems: in fact with one line of code you can know which DL compiler is best suited for your application;\
 💙 you are passionate about AI performance optimization.